pirelenito/js_that_lives_on/slides/modular_code.md

 --
 ## Poluting the global namespace
-> clickYes, clickNo
+clickYes, clickNo

 --
-# Create scope with JavaScript?
+# How do we fix this?

+--
+# Scopes!

 --
 # Functions!